 4 – The 4-Hour Workweek by Timothy Ferris (2007, 300 pages)

 These individuals have wealth just as we would say “we have a fever,” and it is a fever that comes over us – Sénèque

-The 4-Hour Workweek made me open eyes to so many things that it would be impossible to list them all here.
-It made me realize that efficiency is not performance, that working 10 hours a day is not necessarily more productive than working 6 hours a day, that it is better to manage tasks in batches, to remove interruptions, to restrict information and practice selective ignorance.
-He taught me to devote myself to the basics, made me really understand the meaning of Pareto’s 20/80 law (it is, therefore, an excellent companion to the previous book because it shows how to use it in practice) and gave me a more detailed model to create an automated business that almost runs itself.
+The 4-Hour Workweek made me open my eyes to so many things that it would be impossible to list them all here.
+It made me realize that efficiency is not performance, that working 10 hours a day is not necessarily more productive than working 6 hours a day, that it is better to manage tasks in batches, to remove interruptions, to restrict information, and practice selective ignorance.
+He taught me to devote myself to the basics, made me really understand the meaning of Pareto’s 20/80 law (it is, therefore, an excellent companion to the previous book because it shows how to use it in practice), and gave me a more detailed model to create an automated business that almost runs itself.

 Because of this book, I get that many people drown working to ruffle the air and fill a void.
-I really get up to what point rules can be bent, twisted and recreated.
+I really get up to what point rules can be bent, twisted, and recreated.

-Whether you want to give it to an entrepreneur, an overworked executive, a laborer, a student or anyone else, everyone will be able to draw from it interesting ideas for his own life, see and find the desire and the inspiration to change completely! 🙂
+Whether you want to give it to an entrepreneur, an overworked executive, a laborer, a student, or anyone else, everyone will be able to draw from it interesting ideas for his own life, see and find the desire and the inspiration to change completely! 🙂

 Read more reviews on Amazon about The 4-Hour Workweek

 Finances and Money: To manage your finances and invest to increase your wealth